Springe direkt zu Inhalt

 Verband Deutscher Kunsthistoriker

-Dissertation: Dis-Playing Islamic Art in the Early Twenty-First Century – Objects, Performance, and the Temporalities of Museum Space
+Dissertation: Dis-Playing Islamic Art in the Early Twenty-First Century: Objects, Performance, and Space in the Museum

 First Supervisor: Prof. Dr. Wendy M. K. Shaw